Louisiana

 Early Diagnosis:

-- Over the last five years, the early diagnosis rate in Louisiana improved by 33%.
+- Over the last five years, the early diagnosis rate in Louisiana did not change significantly.

 Lung Cancer Treatment